-Specify time constant and initial torque
+Specify time constant and initial value

-you select this option, the panel changes from its default.
+this option, the panel changes from its default.

 The torque converter is a mechanism for transferring torque between impeller and turbine shafts.
 Because the coupling of I and T occurs by viscous action, the torque transfer depends on the difference ω = ωT – ωI ≠ 0, or the speed ratio Rω ≠ 1.
 In normal operation, the two axes have different speeds, and the output axis speed never exactly reaches the input axis speed.
 The torque transfer is largest when Rω → 0 or ∞, and shrinks as Rω → 1.
 Because Rω can never reach exactly one, a torque converter always transfers some torque.